mlhoutel/SigmaHelpSheets/Prismatic/PRISMATIC.md

 * *Linker/General/Additionnal Library Directories* => ```Path\to\fftw\compiled\Release```
 * *Builds Events/Post-Build Event* => ```xcopy /d /y "Path\to\fftw\compiled\Release\*.dll" "$(TargetDir)"```

+< Make sure that the compilation is done on the right plateform (x64 or x84) on the top bar or you will have an conflict error message.  < Also, make sure that the rights .dll are linked at the right compilation version (Debug and Release).
+< FFTW is only compilable in the dynamic version, so the program .exe need the fftw3.dll (or fftw3d.dll for the float version) on the same folder in order to work.
+< the post build event with ```xcopy``` copy the .dll in the .exe folder, but if it don't work, you will have an error when launching the .exe that say that the fftw3.dll is missing.
+You can search for this dll in the compiled fftw folder and manually copy it to the .exe program folder.

 ## HDF5
 ### Ressources:
 * https://support.hdfgroup.org/ftp/HDF5/current/src/unpacked/release_docs/INSTALL_CMake.txt